AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0-sp3.md

 ## Upgrade to 5.1.0 Service Pack 3 release of Experience Manager Guides

-You can easily upgrade your current version of Guides to version 5.1.0 Service Pack 3.
+You can easily upgrade your current version of Experience Manager Guides to version 5.1.0 Service Pack 3 on **AEM 6.5** or **AEM 6.5 LTS**.

+>[!NOTE]
+>
+> If you are currently on AEM 6.5 and plan to move to AEM 6.5 LTS, make sure to complete the AEM upgrade first before proceeding with the Experience Manager Guides 5.1.0 Service Pack 3 upgrade.
+For details, view [Upgrading to Adobe Experience Manager (AEM) 6.5 LTS](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/implementing/deploying/upgrading/upgrade).

 Before you proceed with upgrading to version 5.1.0 Service Pack 3 of Experience Manager Guides, you must consider the following points:

 - If you are using version 5.1.0, or 5.1.x , then you can directly upgrade to version 5.1.0 Service Pack 3.
 - If you are using version 4.6.0, 4.6.x, 5.0.0, or 5.0.x, then you need to upgrade to version 5.1.0.